 1. Shaving

-Shaving is a quick and easy way to remove unwanted hair, but it can also be painful.
+Shaving is a quick and easy way to remove unwanted hair but can also be painful.

 Shaving can cause ingrown hair, razor burns, and other skin irritations.
 To minimise these problems, use a sharp razor, shave with the grain of the hair, and use a moisturising aftershave or balm.
 Keeping the skin clean and exfoliated before and after shaving is also important to help prevent irritation.